arrowtype/type-x/README.md

 To remove an override, expand one of the font overrides and click `Delete`.
 Note: deleting an override does not delete the font file, even if you have loaded the font file directly into the extension.

-#### Apply edits (visible after any change)

-If you have made a change to a font override, this button will appear in the top bar.
-Click it to apply your changes.

 #### Font menu

 Select any font that is local to your computer, or any font that you have loaded into the extension.